vmasich/ulook/README.md

 What are some strategies you might use to update the service with new URLs?
 Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes.

+## Achitecture

+### The implementation uses microservices architecture.

+Lookup services uses following packages:

+- BoltDb https://github.com/boltdb/bolt.
+It is being used as storage entine in etc, InfluxDb
+- NATS messageing system nats.io
+- Gin HTTP framework

+### The components of a the URL Lookup service are

+- HTTP REST frontend
+- NATS messaging system
+- BoltStore - distributed URL data store.

+The intended setup:

+*HTTP REST frontend* should be run as a multiple instances, depending on requirements behind Load Balancer ( Kubernetes, NGNX, AWS Elastic LB, etc. )

+*NATS messaging* system should be run as a clustered setup on the low latency network

+*Boltstore* instances shoould be run as a sharded setup. each instance serves a range of URLs , currently defined a a range or a pattern, i.e. for 2 instances  [0-k] for the first, [l-zZ]* for the second.
+In production implementation the filters can be adaptive, the data on the nodes can be replicated, split, or merged.